Helsinki-NLP/OPUS-MT-train/README.md

 Essential files for making new models:

 * `Makefile`: top-level makefile
-* `Makefile.env`: system-specific environment (now based on CSC machines)
+* `lib/env.mk`: system-specific environment (now based on CSC machines)
-* `Makefile.config`: essential model configuration
+* `lib/config.mk`: essential model configuration
-* `Makefile.data`: data pre-processing tasks
+* `lib/data.mk`: data pre-processing tasks
-* `Makefile.doclevel`: experimental document-level models
-* `Makefile.tasks`: tasks for training specific models and other things (this frequently changes)
+* `lib/generic.mk`: generic implicit rules that can extend other tasks
-* `Makefile.dist`: make packages for distributing models (CSC ObjectStorage based)
+* `lib/dist.mk`: make packages for distributing models (CSC ObjectStorage based)
-* `Makefile.slurm`: submit jobs with SLURM
+* `lib/slurm.mk`: submit jobs with SLURM

+There are also make targets for specific models and tasks.
+Look into `lib/models/` to see what has been defined already.
+Note that this frequently changes!
+There is, for example:

+* `lib/models/multilingua.mk`: various multilingual models
+* `lib/models/celtic.mk`: data and models for Celtic languages
+* `lib/models/doclevel.mk`: experimental document-level models

 Run this if you want to train a model, for example for translating English to French: